Improving Designer Workflow with Design System

 Impact 1.2 - consistent radius & spacing

 The next step is to create the documentation in Supernova, as it transforms the design system from static Figma files into a living, developer-ready source of truth.
-Unlike Figma’s internal notes, Supernova automatically syncs design tokens, components, and guidelines while generating platform-specific code and versioned documentation.
-It also includes an AI assistant that allows internal team members to ask questions about components or usage, making it easier to discover, and understand the design system.
+Supernova automatically syncs design tokens, components, and guidelines while generating platform-specific code and versioned documentation.

 • Take Initiative!